-- The other person engages with the child who has just shown self-injurious behaviour and while preventing further instances of self-injury and trying to find the cause may comfort, distract or restrain the person.
+- The other person engages with the child who has just shown self-injurious behaviour and whilst preventing further instances of self-injury and trying to find the cause may comfort, distract or restrain the person.

-- As the child has now received a reward (the interaction), there is no longer any motivation for the self-injury to continue and the self-injurious behaviour stops.
+- As the child has now received a reward (the interaction) there is no longer any motivation for the self-injury to continue and the self-injurious behaviour stops.

-- As the response by the other person to the self-injury is rewarded it makes it more likely that the individual will make the same response to the self-injurious behaviour in the future and so reward the person again.
+- As the response by the other person to the self-injury is rewarded it makes it more likely that the person will make the same response to the self-injurious behaviour in the future and so reward the person again.

 It is worth thinking about some other things that are always occurring in this process

 What happens if the other person does not make a rewarding response to the challenging behaviour?

 Under these circumstances the child will still have a need for the reward (i.e., is motivated, see step 1 in the figure above) and so the challenging behaviour will continue.
 As the challenging behaviour continues the other person will present more things until they eventually hit on the right thing and then the child will stop the self-injury.
 In this way the person is inadvertently taught by the child precisely how to reward the challenging behaviour.

 This sequence of events shows that just as the other person is inadvertently rewarding the child for showing challenging behaviour, the child is inadvertently rewarding the other person for rewarding the behaviour.
 This does not mean that the child intends to control the behaviour of the other person, it is simply the consequence of the natural sequence of events that occurs around any bout of socially reinforced challenging behaviour.